xmeshlab/xonefi-android/README.md

 - **placeholder_text** : The default text to show on the input bar
 - **state_function** : The function that is used to change a state variable.

+**`OneFiAsset.jsx`**\
+This component is used to display a user's onefi balance.

+**`PageHeader.tsx`**\
+This component displays the header shown throughout the application.

+**`PrimaryBtn.tsx`**\
+This component displays the blue buttons found throughout the application.
+The BigBlueButton component is built using this component.

+**`Provider.jsx`**\
+This component is used to display the avaialbe providers on the ProviderScreen.
+When pressed, the component navigates the user to the ProviderDetails screen for the appropriate provider.

 **`ViewButton.jsx`**\
 This component is used to display the View Buuttons found throughout the application.